 While emphasis on at-risk behavior has resulted in further improvements in our safety performance, Arch has expanded its efforts to include procedures that have an elevated exposure to risk.
 Over the past nine years, our mining complexes have conducted Workplace Risk Assessment and Control (WRAC) evaluations.
 Participation in the WRAC process challenges employees who perform a job function regularly to conduct an in-depth, multi-level evaluation of the procedure in an effort to prevent the occurrence of future safety events.
 As potential hazards are identified, the group makes the necessary changes to the procedure to mitigate those potential hazards, and those changes are documented and shared across the company.
 This type of evaluation provides employees with a forum to express potential risks they may encounter while completing their daily tasks — and to problem-solve as a team in order to adjust the procedure appropriately.

 In addition, each of Arch’s underground mines is equipped with advanced rescue equipment, sophisticated communications and tracking systems, and underground refuge chambers equipped with oxygen canisters, water, food and other life-sustaining necessities.
-Arch’s Wyoming Surface Mine Rescue Team (SMRT) will also respond to assist the county when requested.
+Arch’s Wyoming Surface Mine Rescue Team (SMRT) also responds to assist the county when requested.

-Recently, the Leer mine — the largest underground mine in Arch’s subsidiary portfolio — operated more than 2 million consecutive employee-hours, or nearly two full years, without a lost-time incident.
+In 2023, the Leer mine — the largest underground mine in Arch’s subsidiary portfolio — completed 1 million consecutive employee-hours, and more than a year of operation, without a lost-time incident.

-During 2020, the Leer mine captured the Milestone Safety Award — West Virginia’s top honor for underground mines — and both the Leer South and Leer South prep plant received West Virginia Mountaineer Guardian Awards for safety excellence.
-The Leer mine has won the Milestone Safety Award five times in the past 8 years.
+During 2022, the Leer mine captured the Milestone Safety Award — West Virginia’s top honor for underground mines — and both the Leer South and Leer South prep plant received West Virginia Mountaineer Guardian Awards for safety excellence.
+Leer’s award represented the 7th time it had been so honored in the past 8 years.
 In addition, the West Elk mine was honored by the State of Colorado with the Outstanding Safety Performance Award for 2022.